-Figure 12.
-Context Recall assessment results.

-Figure 12 shows the context recall for each model combination.
-Here, the KR_SBERT + Gemma2 9B, KR-SBERT + Llama3 8B, and KR_SBERT + Mistral 7B combinations have the highest recall of 0.82.
-This means that these two combinations are good at recalling information in a given context.
-On the other hand, the Ada-002 + Gpt3.5-turbo combination had a relatively low value of 0.67.
-This result suggests that this combination has some weaknesses in terms of information recall.
+Figure 12 shows the context-recall scores for each model combination, wherein the KR_SBERT + Gemma-2-9b, KR-SBERT + Llama-3-8B, and KR_SBERT + Mistral-7B combinations exhibit the highest recall scores of 0.82, indicating their effectives in recalling information for a given context.
+By contrast, the Ada-002 + Gpt3.5-Turbo combination shows a relatively low recall score of 0.67, suggesting that this combination has weak information-recall capability.